 FOREWORD

 In 1984, Armin Dassler had a vision.
 It was sparked by the drive to help athletes perform better using the help of new technology.
-This was the beginning of PUMA doing research on runners by using scanning and sensing technology at a time when no one else was doing so.
-This research was the foundation for an entire collection of shoes with very special performance quality; the first of its kind.
+This was the beginning of PUMA researching runners by using scanning and sensing technology at a time when no one else was doing so.
+This research was the foundation for an entire collection of shoes with very special performance quality – the first of its kind.

 But this is not what makes this pair of PUMA running shoes special.
-It is rather the fact that the RS-Computer was the first wearable sports product ever.
+It is rather the fact that the RS-Computer was the first wearable digital sport product ever.

 PUMA RUNNING SYSTEM

-On the basis of this new system, the RS-Computer shoe was developed: one of PUMA’s greatest innovations.
-Developed together with the University of Erlangen and Professor Dr. Peter Cavanagh, the shoe was the first computer shoe worldwide.
+On the basis of this new system, one of PUMA’s greatest innovations, the RS-Computer shoe, was developed.
+Created together with the University of Erlangen and Professor Dr. Peter Cavanagh, the shoe was the first computer shoe worldwide.

 WORLDS FIRST SMART SHOE